BenShelton/timestamp/README.md

 # timestamp
-A Timestamp Microserver made as part of FreeCodeCamp's coursework
+A Timestamp Microservice made as part of FreeCodeCamp's coursework